 Great Barrier Reef Accommodation

 Options are available to suit most budgets.
+You can kill 2 birds with 1 stone and rent a Jucy campervan, driving and camping as you go (see more under transportation section below).
 Camping options are plentiful around Cairns and Townsville.
 Airbnb is also abundant and affordable (especially for 2 or more travellers), with a private room in Cairns as cheap as $25 AUD/night.
 Backpacker hostels are everywhere, with dorm rooms starting from around $20 AUD a night.
 You can compare across most hostel and hotel sites using HotelsCombined.

 Private hotel accommodation is likely to set you back at least $70/night for even the most basic, though Townsville can offer cheaper options.
 Luxury lodges and “Bed and Breakfast” eco retreats are available in the Daintree rainforest.